umardraz/Postfix-vManager/Postfix-vManager-FreeBSD.rst

 If everything has gone according to plan you should be able to open a browser and navigate to **example.yourdomain.com**

-Now let's start the installation of Postfix vManager

 5. Postfix vManager
 ===================